Sir Thomas Lipton Trophy: Overview

 Italy, Germany and Switzerland sent their most prestigious club sides to the competition, but The Football Association of England refused to be associated with it and declined the offer to send a team.
 Not wishing to have England unrepresented in the competition, Thomas Lipton invited West Auckland FC, an amateur side from County Durham and mostly made up of coal miners, to take part.
-The reason why this team was selected is unknown.
-Some verbal tradition in West Auckland was that the FA intended to send Woolwich Arsenal but West Auckland were invited instead as they shared the same initials.
+The reason why this team was selected is unknown, although contemporary Italian reports of the team's achievements in the Northern League suggest confusion with the more successful Bishop Auckland.
+Reports that it was intended to send Woolwich Arsenal, but that West Auckland were invited instead as they shared the same initials and due to Lipton just leaving his secretary a note that said: "contact W.A.", are unlikely to be true; Italian reporting shows they were expecting a team from the Northern League.

 West Auckland won the tournament and returned to Italy in 1911 to defend their title.
 In this second competition, West Auckland beat the then amateur team Juventus 6–1 in the final, and were awarded the trophy outright.
 The development of football on other continents: Asia, Africa and the Americas was not very advanced and Europe was where the major football was happening.

 In January 1994 the original trophy, which was being held in West Auckland Working Men's Club, was stolen.
 An exact replica of the original trophy was commissioned and is now held by West Auckland FC.